yslys/system_notes/qemu_guide.md

 + Firmware: OpenSBI (M Mode)

 Note that in order to boot Linux kernel, we need to use U-Boot in S mode.
 U-Boot is required when building OpenSBI, the firmware.
-However, although we need to build U-Boot first and then the firmware, during the boot process, the firmware is required to start U-Boot.
+However, although we need to build U-Boot first and then the firmware (OpenSBI), during the boot process, the firmware(OpenSBI) is required to start U-Boot.

 #### Bootloader
 We will start with U-Boot bootloader.